 Our largest diversified industrial customers include Applied Materials, Caterpillar, Chicago Rawhide, Eaton, Hitachi Construction Machinery, Parker-Hannifin Corporation and various aftermarket distributors including Applied Industrial, Motion Industries and McMaster Carr.
 We believe that the diversification of our sales among the various markets of the industrial bearings market reduces our exposure to downturns in any individual market.
 We believe opportunities exist for growth and margin improvement in this market as a result of increasing demand for industrial machinery, the introduction of new products and the expansion of aftermarket sales.

-Aerospace and Defense Market (45% of net sales for the nine month period ended December 31, 2005)
+Aerospace Market (28% of fiscal 2005 net sales)